CarlinJunHuang/Corpus-for-Smart-Textiles-for-XR-A-Design-Space-Based-on-State-of-the-art-Research/README.md

 # ISMAR 2024 Smart Textiles for XR: A Design Space Based on State-of-the-art Research

+## Abstract
+This repository contains supplemental corpus for the paper "Smart Textiles for XR: A Design Space Based on State-of-the-art Research".
+Key highlights include:
+- Structured framework for design, interaction, and application of smart textiles in XR.
+- Discussion on two design cases: a smart pillow for VR social interaction and textile keyboard sleeves for AR typing.
+- Emphasis on the potential to innovate smart textile solutions for an immersive digital-physical blend.

+## Repository Content
+- `Corpus.xlsx` - The complete dataset used for the scoping review.

 ## Authors
 - **Mengqi Jiang**
   School of System Design and Intelligent Manufacturing - HCID Lab,